giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Working papers

-"Partners Against Crime: Can Political Alignment Reduce Criminal Activities?" (with Carla Alberti and Diego Díaz-Rioseco).
+[8] "Partners Against Crime: Can Political Alignment Reduce Criminal Activities?" (with Carla Alberti and Diego Díaz-Rioseco).

-"Who Pays for Crime?
+[9] "Who Pays for Crime?
 Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

-"Do Natural Disasters Change People’s Perceptions and Preferences about Climate Change?" (with Kayla Young).
+[10] "Do Natural Disasters Change People’s Perceptions and Preferences about Climate Change?" (with Kayla Young).

-"The Effect of Electing Women on Local Politics: Evidence from Chile" (with Carla Alberti and Diego Díaz-Rioseco).
+[11] "The Effect of Electing Women on Local Politics: Evidence from Chile" (with Carla Alberti and Diego Díaz-Rioseco).

-"The Trump Election and Anti-American Attitudes in Latin America" (with Miguel Carreras and Igor Icácio).
+[12] "The Trump Election and Anti-American Attitudes in Latin America" (with Miguel Carreras and Igor Icácio).

-"Myopic Citizens, Provision of Private and Public Goods, and Natural Catastrophes."
+[13] "Myopic Citizens, Provision of Private and Public Goods, and Natural Catastrophes."

-"Combining a Natural and Conjoint Experiment to Learn about Citizens' Post-Disaster Electoral Choices."
+[14] "Combining a Natural and Conjoint Experiment to Learn about Citizens' Post-Disaster Electoral Choices."

-"Re-evaluating the Role of Ideology in Chile."
+[15] "Re-evaluating the Role of Ideology in Chile."

-``Who is the Distributor?
+[16] "Who is the Distributor?
 Explaining Variation in Transfers to Local Governments."